AdaCore/spark2014/docs/lrm/source/packages.rst

     end Q;

     package X
-       with Abstract_State    => A,     -- Declares an abstract state name A Initializes       => (A, B) -- A and visible variable B are initialized -- during package initialization.
+       with Abstract_State    => A,      -- Declares an abstract state named A Initializes       => (A, B), -- A and visible variable B are initialized -- during package initialization.
             Initial_Condition => A_Is_Ready and B = 0
-	                                -- The logical conditions after package elaboration. is
+	                                 -- The logical conditions that hold
+                                         -- after package elaboration.
+    is
        ...
        B : Integer;